 I decided to research all of my options.
-Then once I had narrowed it down to two types, I ordered them both and took them for a spin.
+Then once I had narrowed it down to two types, I ordered both the z/2’s and zx/2’s and took them for a spin.
 So here’s what I learned:

 It’s super confusing.
-Sometimes Chaco uses letters, sometimes they use numbers, and sometimes they use names of rivers.
+Sometimes Chaco uses letters, sometimes they use numbers, and sometimes they use names of rivers (lol).

 I think most people just pick the Chaco model with the strap design they like the best.
 But my sneaking suspicion is that most people also aren’t wearing them for water sports or adventures…

 Knowing that Chaco originally made these sandals for the outdoors and water sports, I knew there had to be important functional differences between all the types of Chacos.
 I wanted to understand, what are all these weird words, letters, and numbers??

 The Z refers to the prototypical Chaco sandal with a colorful strap and rubber bottom.
 There are different versions of these, but they all fall under the umbrella of the “Z Series”.
 Chaco carries other shoes, including leather sandals, sandals without ankle straps, and even boots.
 Those are all different from the Z series sandals.

 What are the differences between the Chaco Classic vs Cloud?

 The Classic is, as its name suggests, the classic version of the shoe.
 It features a very firm footbed with little criss-cross indentations on the surface for grip.
 The sole of the shoe has deep enough tread for land and water use.